Skip to main content

 Fun and Easy Cardboard Place Cards for Your Thanksgiving Table

-Looking for a quick and easy Thanksgiving DIY project?
-Using simple materials, learn how to create upcycled cardboard place cards for your Thanksgiving table.
+Are you looking for a quick and easy Thanksgiving DIY project?
+Learning to create upcycled cardboard place cards for your Thanksgiving table using simple materials.
 Great for a festive touch!

 Hello everyone!
 I'm excited to share this easy upcycling project with you.
 We'll be making place cards by repurposing cardboard.
 I had some cardboard lying around and wanted to find a creative use.